rafalkad/ASFTracer/README.md

 allowing subscribers to stay informed about the latest developments.

 PDF Generation: Additional information related to ASF incidents can be exported to PDF format for easy sharing and distribution.

+ASF Map Generation: This Django view generates an interactive map with markers representing locations related to African Swine Fever (ASF) incidents.
+It utilizes the Folium library to generate the map and add markers.